-Details of the transactions with Director-related entities are disclosed in Note 25 to the Financial Statements on pages 126 to 127.
-These have been declared at the Board Meetings, pursuant to Section 192 (2) of the Companies Act No. 7 of 2007.
+Details of the transactions with Director-related entities are disclosed in Note 25 to the financial statements on page 130 to 131.
+These have been declared at Board meetings, pursuant to Section 192 (2) of the Companies Act No. 7 of 2007.